 Keeping score of trust

-Many CFOs rely on customized dashboards to proactively track emerging risks, which can range from changing exchange rates to volatile commodity prices to fluctuating levels of trust.
+Many CFOs rely on customised dashboards to proactively track emerging risks, which can range from changing exchange rates to volatile commodity prices to fluctuating levels of trust.

 If the last one sounds out of place, it’s because the ability to quantify and manage trust has only recently gained interest.
 In the wake of an uncertain economy and COVID-19, companies have developed a keen awareness of the need to consistently elevate the level of trust among stakeholders.
 But while executives intuitively understand the definition of trust, many struggle with “how” to build and maintain trust among the various groups.

-How leaders respond and emerge from times of crisis can set their organizations apart.
-However, rebuilding from challenging times requires trustworthy leaders and organizations.
+How leaders respond and emerge from times of crisis can set their organisations apart.
+However, rebuilding from challenging times requires trustworthy leaders and organisations.
 With the help of a new framework, supported by tools like TrustIQ and HX TrustID, leaders can build stakeholder confidence and position their strategic decisions to align with the company’s core values—which can serve to guide the business through any future crisis.

 1 Deloitte, The chemistry of trust, Part 1: The future of trust, March 2020.